KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\rbac\__init__.py:65`

 **Description**:
-The `is_admin` method is likely designed to serve as a decorator that checks if the current user has administrative privileges before allowing access to the wrapped function, thereby enforcing role-based access control within the EeazyCRM application.
+The `is_admin` method is likely used to check if a certain function or user has administrative privileges in the EeazyCRM application.
+It would be called whenever there's a need to verify if a user or function has admin rights.

 ---